dalimeeting/stub/doc/README.md

 # Documentation for Building the Conference

-Congratulations, or commiserations, on being asked to organise AISTATS.
+Congratulations, or commiserations, on being asked to organise DALI.
 Organising a conference is one of the most helpful things you can do for a research community.
 But if it's your first time organising a conference, it can also be one of the most stressful.

 The aim of this document is to ease that stress.
 It integrates a [checklist of things you need to do](./checklist.md) and explains how to update this website once they're done.
 The website provides a checklist of things to do and when.
 The site can also be maintained by the [giki philosophy](./giki.md) an approach to sharing the load of maintaining the website whilst maintaining final control.